LatamLink/latamlink.io/docs/guides/node-installation.md

 ## 2. Authenticate on the Dashboard

-The LACChain EOSIO network has a [dashboard] (https://dashboard.latamlink.io/), which allows users to manage within the network, including the option to deploy various types of nodes.
+The LACChain EOSIO network has a [dashboard](https://dashboard.latamlink.io/), which allows users to manage within the network, including the option to deploy various types of nodes.

 Login with your `Partner` or` Non-Partner` account.
 See our tutorial on how to manage your [private keys](./private-keys#31-external-authenticators-wallets)